ikkentim/SampSharp-streamer/README.md

 Setup
 -----
 1. Install [Visual Studio].
 You can download the Express edition for free.
+1. Download the latest version of the boilerplate from the [releases] page.
 1. Download [mono] and extract the contents to the `/env` directory.
 1. Rename `/env/server.cfg.template` to `/env/server.cfg` and edit it.
 At the very least change the `rcon_password` value.
 1. If you haven't already, download [sa-mp server] which is available on the forums.
 Store it wherever you like.
 If you store it in your project directory, don't forget to add it to the `.gitignore` file.